UMAprotocol/docs/docs/tutorials/bots.md

 You can either bring your own mnemonic from an existing wallet or generate a fresh one using the `bip39` package installed within the UMA repo.
 If you have a wallet mnemonic already you can skip this section.

-To generate a new mnemonic you can run the following from the `/core` directory:
+To generate a new mnemonic you can run the following:

 ```bash
 node -e "console.log(require('bip39').generateMnemonic())"